markbaaijens/rpmusicserver/README.md

 Returning to the `master` branch version simply delete the `update-branch.txt` file:
 * `ssh pi@rpms "sudo bash -c 'rm /media/usbdata/rpms/config/update-branch.txt'"`

 Note.
-If local DNS does not work, the hostname`rpms` has to be replaced by the ip-address of that machine.
+If local DNS does not work, the hostname`rpms` must be replaced by the ip-address of that machine.
+See [Check your network if local DNS works](https://github.com/markbaaijens/rpmusicserver#check-your-network-if-local-dns-works) for details.

 ### Build development version with separate hostname
 A regular install results in a Pi with hostname `rpms`, which is fine.
 As a developer, you want to develop and test on a different, second Pi, but having two machines within the network with the same hostname, results in errors.